 For a small village, there’s an ample choice of places to stay, from luxury boutique lodges to Paternoster self-catering accommodation.
 For our most recent mid-summer visit, we planned to eat out to catch up on two of the Paternoster restaurants we hadn’t sampled yet and to revisit an old favourite.
 So all we needed was an affordable place that was self-catering; we’d have simple coffee and rusks for breakfast and restaurants would take care of the rest of our nosh.

-When we looked for where to stay in Paternoster, we discovered the charming Azzuro self-catering accommodation in the Mosselbank section of Paternoster.
+When we looked for where to stay in Paternoster, we discovered the charming Azzuro self-catering accommodation in the Mosselbank section of the village.
 A little thatched Cape cottage, it was as cute as a button on the outside with its blue door and shutters, its potbellied braai-cum-pizza-oven on the stoep, a blue and red fishing boat plonked on the pavement to remind us that we were now at the seaside.

 Through a stone arch and down a few stairs were the bedroom and bathroom.
 I loved that the bedroom was big enough for a queen-size bed (I hate narrow double beds when it’s hot) and that it came equipped with both heater and portable fan, for either cold winters or hot summers.